fukawi2/xsbup/README.md

 Repository in XenServer.
 Example: write to USB disk or NFS share on a NAS device.

+* Running guests are snapshotted before backup is taken.

+* Pool metadata is also backed up.

 * Designed to run once-per-day, although can be run less-frequently.

 ## Installation